-In fact, it was covered by screens during a famous press conference held by then Secretary of State General Colin Powell, an event filled with falsehoods about the weapons of mass disappearance the blue helmet inspectors couldn’t find in the Iranian wastes.
+In fact, it was covered by screens during a famous press conference held by then Secretary of State General Colin Powell, an event filled with falsehoods about the weapons of mass disappearance the blue helmet inspectors couldn’t find in the Iraqi wastes.
 Shortly thereafter, the West Point graduate inculcated with the concept of “duty, honor, country” resigned his post.

 The Gestapo officer, a ferret to the core, is said to have abruptly demanded to know, “Who did that?” as he pointed to the sketch.

 Jury watching is an art of court reporting.
 The eyes are the windows of the soul, and in the 54th Criminal District Courtroom, the best seat in the house directly opposes the seated jurors across the well of the court.

 He shall of needs remain nameless, but there is a man seated on the front row of the jury box who bears a striking resemblance to a younger Pablo Picasso.

 During testimony from the two BATFE witnesses who dominated the trial of Bandido Jake Carrizal, he has steadily maintained an even strain, sometimes placing his chin in the splayed fingers of his right hand as if he is holding his head like a lamp he uses to illuminate that which he seeks.
 When the witnesses have strayed from their previously ordered role as witnesses of expertise, their remarks to be limited to their personal opinions based on their experience, our Picasso look-alike abruptly rotates his very large, very black eyes abruptly to his left, beaming them straight at the witness slumped in the stand.